-Method Medicare - Contact Information CALL 1-800-MEDICARE, or 1-800-633-4227 Calls to this number are free.
+Method Medicare - Contact Information

+CALL 1-800-MEDICARE, or 1-800-633-4227

+Calls to this number are free.

 24 hours a day, 7 days a week.

+TTY 1-877-486-2048

-TTY 1-877-486-2048 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.

-Method Medicare - Contact Information WEBSITE www.medicare.gov This is the official government website for Medicare.
+Method Medicare - Contact Information WEBSITE Www.medicare.gov This is the official government website for Medicare.
 It gives you up-to-date information about Medicare and current Medicare issues.
 It also has information about hospitals, nursing homes, physicians, home health agencies, and dialysis facilities.
-It includes booklets you can print directly from your computer.
+It includes documents you can print directly from your computer.
 You can also find Medicare contacts in your state.
-The Medicare website also has detailed information about your Medicare eligibility and enrollment options with the following tools: Medicare Eligibility Tool: Provides Medicare eligibility status information.
-Medicare Plan Finder: Provides personalized information about available Medicare prescription drug plans, Medicare health plans, and Medigap (Medicare Supplement Insurance) policies in your area.
+The Medicare website also has detailed information about your Medicare eligibility and enrollment options with the following tools: Medicare Eligibility Tool: Provides Medicare eligibility status information. • Medicare Plan Finder: Provides personalized information about available Medicare prescription drug plans, Medicare health plans, and Medigap (Medicare Supplement Insurance) policies in your area.
 These tools provide an estimate of what your out-of-pocket costs might be in different Medicare plans.

-Method Medicare - Contact Information WEBSITE (continued) • Tell Medicare about your complaint: You can submit a complaint about Elderplan Plus Long Term Care (HMO D-SNP) directly to Medicare.
-To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .
+Method Medicare - Contact Information WEBSITE (continued) You can also use the website to tell Medicare about any complaints you have about Elderplan for Medicaid Beneficiaries (HMO D-SNP): • Tell Medicare about your complaint: You can submit a complaint about Elderplan for Medicaid Beneficiaries (HMO D-SNP) directly to Medicare.
+To submit a complaint to Medicare, go to www.medicare.gov/Medicare ComplaintForm/home.aspx.
 Medicare takes your complaints seriously and will use this information to help improve the quality of the Medicare program.
 If you don't have a computer, your local library or senior center may be able to help you visit this website using its computer.
 Or, you can call Medicare and tell them what information you are looking for.
-They will find the information on the website, print it out, and send it to you.
+They will find the information on the website and review the information with you.
 (You can call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.)

-SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare)
+SECTION 3 State Health Insurance Assistance Program

+(free help, information, and answers to your questions about Medicare)

 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-In New York, the SHIP is called The Office for the Aging's Health Insurance Information, Counseling and Assistance Program (HIICAP).
+In New York State, the SHIP is called The Office for the Aging Health Insurance Information, Counseling and Assistance Program (HIICAP).

-HIICAP is independent (not connected with any insurance company or health plan).
-It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
+HIICAP is an independent (not connected with any insurance company or health plan) state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-HIICAP counselors can help you with your Medicare questions or problems.
-They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-HIICAP counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+HIICAP counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
+HIICAP counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.